zszach23/Unity-Learn-AI-for-Beginners/README.md

 * **Zombie Chaser** - Run as a zombie chases you throughout a warehouse.
 Uses a NavMesh system with off-mesh links to cross mesh gaps and drops.
   * Use `WASD` to move
   * Use `Space` to jump

+* **Guard Patrol** - A guard patrols an area.
+If guard can see you, he will chase and attack.
+If you sneak up behind him, he will run to the safe point.
+  * Use `WASD` to move
+  * Use `Space` to jump